Eowalim/WeatherPercentage/README.md

 ---

 ### How do the plugin work ?
-The working of the plugin is very simple.
+The opperation of the plugin is very simple.
 You have a command (see below) that allows you to change the percentage.
 Once changed this percentage will be stored in a **config.yml** file.
 As soon as the rain, snow or thunderstorm event is triggered a value will be drawn between 0 and 100.
  - If it is **higher** than the configured percentage the event will be cancelled.
  - If it is **lower** than the configured percentage the event will continue to run so there will be rain / snow / thunderstorm.